drwhut/tabletop-club/docs/general/download/compiling_from_source.rst

 ----------------------------------------

 To open Godot's project manager, run the executable you compiled in ``godot/bin/``.
-You can then import the project by clicking the "Import" button and selecting the ``open-tabletop/game/project.godot`` file.
+You can then import the project by clicking the :guilabel:`Import` button and selecting the ``open-tabletop/game/project.godot`` file.
 Now you can open the project and play the game by pressing the play button in the top-right corner (or by pressing F5)!

 At this point, you can modify the game to your heart's content!
 Have a look at the scenes and scripts, try tweaking things here and there, or maybe try and